ManishPillai7/50-days-of-RTL/README.md

 Day47 --> Synthesizing Write Back (Stage5).
 Day48 --> Implementation of 2 stage clock to MIPs processor.
 Day49 --> Testing of MIPs 32 bit processor.
-Day50 --> Successful execution of instruction of finding nth power of a number using MIPs 32 bit processor.
+Day50 --> Successful execution of instructions set to  find nth power of a number using MIPs 32 bit processor.